by-student-2017/CrySPY-1.4.3_utility/README.md

 ## Calculated phase diagram
 - The "end_point" is a parameter that specifies the search range of the chemical potential.
 The standard is to obtain the DFT energy of a single molecule from databases such as Material Projects, literature, or your own calculations, and expand it by about +/- 1 eV.
 - The element_structure file in the example is not actually necessary for EA-vc.
 It is output for reference.
 Therefore, the make_input_*.py shown below can be made simpler.
 Since simpler is often better, users may wish to simplify it themselves.
+- The general rule for state diagrams is to arrange them in alphabetical order.
+General names may not always be arranged in alphabetical order.
+Just be aware of the general rule.
+- Temperature control is performed using molecular dynamics (MD).
+The effects of lattice vibrations (phonons) are taken into account, but the calculation takes time.

 ## How to use "plot3d.py", "plot3dn.py" or "pplot_v1.py"
 - It is designed to correspond to a four-element system.
 The figure can be obtained by the following command.